AbenezerYBekele/Data-Analyst/Power BI/Readme.md

 ## 🏷️ Project Overview

-This project aims to analyze [mention the subject, e.g., sales data, financial performance, customer behavior] from [mention the time period, e.g., 2023-2024] to identify trends, patterns, and opportunities for business improvement.
+This project aims to analyze [mention the subject, e.g., sales data, financial performance, customer behavior] from [mention the time period, e.g., 2022-2024] to identify trends, patterns, and opportunities for business improvement.
 The interactive dashboard provides a clear and concise view of key performance indicators (KPIs) and allows for a deeper dive into the underlying data.

----

-## 💾 Data Sources

-The data for this analysis was sourced from [mention the source, e.g., a CSV file, a SQL database, a public dataset from Kaggle].
-The primary dataset includes information about:

-- **Dataset 1:** [e.g., `sales_data.csv`] - Contains transactional data including product details, quantities, and prices.
-- **Dataset 2:** [e.g., `customer_info.xlsx`] - Contains demographic information about customers.

 ---